Capillary/ecom-api-document/source/includes/_cart.md

 --------- | ---- | -----------
-CartReferenceKey | string | Unique ID of each item in the cart IsFreeProduct | boolean | Whether the item is a free gift item Por | enum | The portion of the product applied for which the topping is applied.
+CartReferenceKey | string | Unique ID of each item in the cart IsFreeProduct | boolean | Whether the item is a free gift item Por | enum | The portion of the product for which the topping is applied.
 Value: W for whole, R for right, L for left (left, right usually applies for toppings)
 CartPromotionRules | array | The rules that are applied to the cart items DemandedDeliveryDate | date | Date and time of delivery as requested by the customer RemainTotal | float |